Case study·Humanos × Ralio·ralio.agents.v3·v1 · anchored 2026-05-19

 Cross-org workflows

-Agents acting across partner systems — verified by every system they touch, not just the issuing runtime.
+Agents acting across partner systems, verified independently by every system they touch.

 Verify before execution